Back To Search Results

 Blood Supply and Lymphatics

-The veins of the lower extremity are described based on their position relative to the fascial compartment.
-The superficial veins are above the deep fascia and are the drainage system of the cutaneous circulation.
+The lower extremity veins are described based on their position relative to the fascial compartment.
+The superficial veins are above the deep fascia and drain the cutaneous circulation.
 The deep veins are below the fascia and drain the musculature.

-The superficial veins include the reticular veins and the greater and lesser saphenous veins.
-The reticular veins are located between the saphenous fascia and dermis, with the main function of draining the skin and subcutaneous tissue.
+The superficial veins include the reticular and the greater and lesser saphenous veins.
+The reticular veins are located between the saphenous fascia and dermis, mainly draining the skin and subcutaneous tissue.
 These veins communicate with the saphenous system through perforator veins.
 The greater saphenous vein lies medially in the thigh, anastomosing with the common femoral vein approximately 3 to 4 cm inferior and lateral to the pubic tubercle.
 The greater saphenous vein is located directly on the muscular fascia in the saphenous compartment, a sub-compartment of the superficial compartment.[11]

-The major deep veins of the thigh follow the same nomenclature as the arteries of the lower leg except for the femoral vein, which is an extension of the popliteal vein.
+The major deep veins of the thigh follow the same nomenclature as the lower leg arteries except for the femoral vein, which is an extension of the popliteal vein.
 The main artery of the thigh is the femoral artery.
 The femoral artery is an extension of the external iliac artery and becomes the femoral artery after it crosses under the inguinal ligament.
 The main branches include the medial circumflex, lateral circumflex, and profunda femoris artery.[12]
-The medial circumflex wraps around the posterior side of the femur and supplies the head and neck of the femur, while the lateral circumflex wraps around the lateral anterior aspect of the femur.
-The perforating branches are composed of 3 or 4 arteries perforating the adductor magnus supplying the medial and posterior thigh.[13]
+The medial circumflex wraps around the posterior side of the femur.
+It supplies the head and neck of the femur, while the lateral circumflex wraps around the lateral anterior aspect of the femur.
+The perforating branches comprise 3 or 4 arteries perforating the adductor magnus supplying the medial and posterior thigh.[13]

 Nerves

 Both the lumbar and sacral plexus supply innervation to the lower limbs.
 The sacral plexus gives rise to the sciatic nerve (L4 through S3), posterior femoral nerve (S1 through S3), superior gluteal nerve (L4 through S2), and inferior gluteal nerve.[14]
 The sciatic nerve innervates the semimembranosus, semitendinosus, and adductor magnus.
-It then divides into the tibial nerve innervating the flexors of the knee, extensors of the ankle, flexors of the toes, and skin over the posterior surface of the leg.
+It then divides into the tibial nerve, innervating the flexors of the knee, extensors of the ankle, flexors of the toes, and skin over the posterior surface of the leg.
 The other half of this division is the common peroneal nerve supplying innervation to the short head of the biceps femoris, fibularis, tibialis anterior, extensors of the toes, the skin over the anterior surface of the leg, and dorsal surface of the foot.
-The posterior femoral cutaneous nerve supplies sensation to the skin of the perineum and the posterior surface of the thigh.
+The posterior femoral cutaneous nerve supplies sensation to the perineum's skin and the thigh's posterior surface.
 The superior gluteal nerve supplies motor function to the abductors of the hip, while the inferior gluteal nerve innervates the gluteus maximus.

 The lumbar plexus supplies innervation to the femoral (L2 through L4), lateral femoral cutaneous (L2, L3), obturator (L2 through L4), and saphenous nerves (L2 through L4).
 The femoral nerve supplies innervation (sensation and motor) to the anterior thigh.
 The obturator nerve provides sensory innervation to the medial thigh and motor function to the adductors.
 The saphenous and lateral femoral cutaneous nerves are both strictly sensory, innervating the medial aspect of the leg and lateral thigh, respectively.[15][16]